-8.7.3 Probability of flooding a group of compartments
+8.7.3 Probability of flooding a specific compartment or a group of compartments

 Up to this point, the probabilistic framework, developed in Task 3 for grounding and contact accidents, is to a large extent analogous to the one defined in SOLAS 2009 for collision accident.
-The probability of flooding a particular group of compartments p_i however, is calculated according to an innovative procedure, the so called "direct approach", which is completely different from the traditional "zonal approach" used in SOLAS 2009.
+The probability of flooding a particular group of compartments p_i however, is calculated according to an unconventional procedure, the so called "direct approach", which is completely different from the traditional "zonal approach" used in SOLAS 2009.